ppetrid/yawd-elfinder/docs/ref/settings.rst

 * ``debug``: indicates if we're on debug mode: ``True`` or ``False``

-* ``roots``: a list of root directories that elfinder will load on its instatiation.
+* ``roots``: a list of root directories that elfinder will load on its instantiation.
 For example, the following will load both `pdfs` and `docs` directories::

       ELFINDER_CONNECTOR_OPTION_SETS = {